cypress-io/cypress-documentation/source/api/commands/should.md

 ```

 {% note warning %}
-Any value returned from `should(cb)` callback function will be ignored.
-The original subject will passed to the next command automatically.
+Any value returned from a `.should()` callback function will be ignored.
+The original subject will be yielded to the next command.

 ```
 cy